surf-visualization/blospray/readme.md

 ## Usage

-BLOSPRAY is as a Blender add-on, but is not being distributed separately.
+BLOSPRAY is a Blender add-on, but is not being distributed separately as it is in heavy development.
 Currently, the way to install it is to clone this repository and then make a symlink to the `render_ospray` directory in the Blender addon directory: